ctly-security/training-materials/cka/killersh-questions/README.md

 Task weight: 1%

-You have access to muliple clusters from your main terminal through 'kubectl' contexts.
-Write all those context names into '/opt/course/1/contexts' .
+You have access to muliple clusters from your main terminal through `kubectl` contexts.
+Write all those context names into `/opt/course/1/contexts` .